IntelliTect/Coalesce/docs/pages/stacks/ko/client/bindings.rst

     resultField
         If provided, specifies a field on the objects returned from the API to pull the string values from.
 See examples in ``url`` above.

+    allowCustom
+        Default ``true``.
+If ``false``, the user's search input will not be presented as a valid selectable value.
+Only the exact values obtained from the API endpoint will be selectable.

     selectOnClose
         Directly maps to select2 option ``selectOnClose``